-Understanding the mixture of skills and experience in your team is critical for any leader.
+Understanding the mixture of skills and experience in your team is important for any leader.
 Creating a Skills Matrix is valuable because it helps you:

-- Understand the current skills and experience that exists within your team
+- Understand the current skills and experience within your team

-- Identify skill gaps, where there is a shortage of appropriate skills and experience
+- Identify skill gaps, where your team is lacking skills and experience

-- Pinpoint high-risk areas where you are relying on a single person to complete critical tasks
+- Find high-risk areas where you are relying on a single person to complete critical tasks

 - Plan the way forward when trying to introduce new skills or approaches to your team; and

 - Restructure your team to improve its effectiveness.

 1. List the skills and experience you need in your team

 The first step to create your Skills Matrix is listing the key skills and experience that you want for your team.
 Using a simple spreadsheet, create a table with each skill or experience as a column heading.